 For this reason, one of the tragic mistakes of the socialist societies - with the exception of China, through the Cultural Revolution, and Cuba in many aspects - is that, in a general way, they have not been able to overcome the "domesticating" character of bourgeois education by the liberating one of education as a social praxis.
-So, they confound socialist education with the reduction of marxist thought - a thought which in itself cannot be caged - to "tablets" that people have to "digest".
+So, they confound socialist education with the reduction of marxist thought - a thought which in itself cannot be caged to "tablets" that people have to "digest".
 In this way, they fall into the same "nutritious" practice which characterizes bourgeois education.
-This is becasue the bourgeois ideology persists in a strange kind of idealism that can be expressed like this :- once the transformation of society is achieved a good world is automatical created and so, this good world cannot be questioned.\
+This is becasue the bourgeois ideology persists in a strange kind of idealism that can be expressed like this : once t transformation of society is achieved a good world is automatical created and so, this good world cannot be questioned.

-\ Such an anti-dialectical way of perceiving reality coincides withose "bureaucracies" that, in their rigidity, prevent people from developing critical minds.
+^{} Such an anti-dialectical way of perceiving reality coincides wi those "bureaucracies" that, in their rigidity, prevent people from developing critical minds.

-Then, obviously, the educators of and for this good world repeat, in their praxis, the educators of and for the "good bourgeois world! ationships which they establish with the educatees are vertical ones as well as those between the bourgeois educators and the educatees.
-For this reason, they find themselves very far from the educatees in the relationships with whom the knowable object is their the educatees.
-They dichotomize teaching factor between them and the world between those who know and those who do not know, that
+educators of and for this good world repeat, the educators of and for the "good bourgeois world" herr professors" like the bourgeois educators.
+The relthere professors like the bourgeois educators and the educthere which they establish with the educatees are vertical the state which they establish with the educators and the educthe state will as those between the bourgeois educators and the educthe relationships with the state of their the relationships with whom the knowable object is their the relationships with whom the knowable object is their the state of being the mediating factor between them and the educatees.
+They dichotomize teaching from learning and divide the vorld between those who know and those who do not know, that the world between those who know and those who do not know, that

-So, by perpetuating school as an instrument for social control, xucleducators forget unfortunately a very important statement of Marx, in his third Thesis on Feurbach: "The educator himself needs educating".
+So, by perpetuating school as an instrument for social control, such educators forget unfortunately a very important statement of Marx, in his third Thesis on Feurbach: "The educator himself needs educating".
 The bourgeois myths which they have introjected prevent them from putting in practice the warning of Marx.